akto-api-security/tests-library/remediation/TIME_BASED_SQLI_SQLITE.md

 ### Step 3: Employ an Application Firewall
 An application firewall can spot and block SQL injection attempts.
 Some platforms have built-in support for this, while others loose support via extensions.

-### Step 4: Regular Code Review and Update
-No matter how conscientiously you code, vulnerabilities can still creep into your application.
-Regular security reviews, vulnerability scanning, and promptly system updates are an essential part of any security strategy.

-Remember, the best way to prevent SQL injection attacks is to develop with security in mind from the beginning.
-Aim for a solid understanding of the security implications of your coding decisions, particularly as they pertain to communicating with a database.